pydantic/pydantic/docs/usage/models.md

 {!.tmp_examples/models_signature.py!}
 ```

-Accurate signature is useful for introspection purposes and libraries like `FastAPI` or `hypothesis-auto`.
+Accurate signature is useful for introspection purposes and libraries like `FastAPI` or `hypothesis`.

 It also respects your custom defined `__init__` and its arguments: